CJPerkins1/small_peptide_review_2025/README.md

 ----------------

-All differential gene expression analysis was performed in the RNASeq_analysis folder
+All differential gene expression analysis was performed using code available in the RNASeq_analysis folder

 Counts tables can be found by searching the GSE ids for each dataset on the Gene Expression Omnibus database.
 Counts tables were downloaded as .gz files and read into RStudio manually.